 Rest is your best friend at this point because your body needs an opportunity to recover.
-It is best to simply stay in bed and even an extra hour or two of sleep will help.
+It is best to simply stay in bed as long as you can.
+Even an extra hour or two of sleep will help out tremendously.

-If your hangover is really bad you might need to call into work or whatever obligation you have this morning.
-Of course, we don't recommend being irresponsible, but that is something you should have thought about last night!
+If your hangover is really bad you might need to call into work or cancel whatever obligation you have this morning.
+Of course, that is not a recommendation to be irresponsible, but that is something you should have thought about last night!
 Whoever you need to call, you will likely sound so bad on the phone that they may just believe your excuse.
 (That's assuming they didn't see you at the bar last night—then this is a very bad idea.)

 2. Drink Water or Juice